Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 Notice the `timeout` parameter.
 It sets the maximum time the Proxy Adapter will wait for a response from the Remote Adapter after issuing a request.
 The default value is 10 seconds, but in this case the Remote Adapter is played by humans, so we have configured a very high value (10 hours), to do relaxed experiments without the pressure of any timeouts.

+**NOTE: At this stage, the tutorial is based on a version of Lightstreamer Server that is currently available only as a prerelease.
+Skip the notes below and refer to the "for_Lightstreamer_5.1.2" tag for a tutorial version suitable for the current public version of Lightstreamer.**

 ## Install
 If you want to install a version of this demo in your local Lightstreamer Server, follow these steps.
 * Download *Lightstreamer Server* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.